We are a debt relief agency. We help people file for bankruptcy relief under the Bankruptcy Code.

 Before filing for bankruptcy in Milwaukee or other nearby locations in southeastern Wisconsin, there's a few things you've got to understand:

-If you've got any more questions about filing for bankruptcy, please contact Steven R. McDonald today and schedule a free consultation.Jump To Top Does filing for bankruptcy prevent utility disconnection?
+If you have more questions or concerns about filing for bankruptcy, please contact Steven R. McDonald today and schedule a free consultation.Jump To Top Does filing for bankruptcy prevent utility disconnection?

 Yes!
 Like all other unsecured nonpriority debts, payday loan debt can be discharged completely by filing for Chapter 7 bankruptcy (if you are eligible) or partially discharged after paying off a certain percentage over the duration of your repayment plan.
 Learn more about getting rid of payday loans by filing for Chapter 7 or Chapter 13 bankruptcy.Jump To Top Does Bankruptcy Cover Medical Debt?